 - Cube Steak: Tenderized and ready for frying.

-- Vegetable Oil: For frying the steaks to a perfect crisp.
+- Vegetable Oil: We use vegetable oil in this recipe for frying the steaks to a perfect crisp.

 - Eggs and Milk: Combined to create a batter for the steaks.